anonymous-pldi-2022/anonymous-pldi-2022/README.md

     $ cd learn/glade-py/src && python3 glade.py mygrammar

-## Evaluating a specific subject
+## Evaluating a specific grammar
 After learning a given grammar, you can run the evaluation to obtain the precision and recall scores.
-For example to evaluate `xml` learned grammar, we run:
+For example, to evaluate `xml` learned grammar, we run:

     $ cd learn/results && make eval SUBJECT=xml